controlar-gpio-y-pwm-del-esp8266-esp32-desde-interface-web-con-vue-y-websockets

 Control GPIO and PWM of ESP8266/ESP32 from Web Interface with Vue and Websockets

-We continue with the entries dedicated to ESP8266 and ESP32, seeing how to control our device from an application in Vue served through Websockets.
+We continue with the entries dedicated to the ESP8266 and ESP32, seeing how to control our device from a Vue application served through Websockets.

-Remember that in this post we made a web interface for Ajax calls.
-On the other hand, in the previous entry we saw how to integrate communication via Websockets in Vue thanks to the Native Websocket library.
+Recall that in this entry we made a web interface for Ajax calls.
+Meanwhile, in the previous entry we saw how to integrate Websocket communication in Vue thanks to the Native Websocket library.

-Of course, if you have any doubts about these concepts, needless to say, it is a good time to review them before moving forward.
+Of course, if you have any doubts about these concepts, it goes without saying that it’s a good time to go and review them before moving forward.

-Our web interface will have the following form, where we include functions to read and write the state of the GPIO, set PWM signals, and perform actions.
+Our web interface will have the following form, where we include functions to read and write the state of the GPIOs, set PWM signals, and perform actions.

 esp-gpio-interface

-Of course, some of these functions are going to be mocks.
+Of course, some of these functions will be mocks.
 Our goal is to present how to structure the parts.
-Your part is to adapt them to the real needs of our project.
+Your part is to adapt them to the real needs of your project.

 Ready?
-Are we ready?
-Well, let’s go for it.
-As always, we have the code divided into files to make it easier to understand and reuse the code.
+Are we set?
+Let’s go for it.
+As always, we have the code divided into files to make it easier to understand and reuse.

 #include <ESP8266WiFi.h>